 Professor Mahon teaches courses on political economy, comparative politics, Latin American politics, U.S.- Latin America foreign relations, and Cuba.
 He has authored various articles on taxation in Latin America, political economy, and comparative social inquiry, as well as Mobile Capital and Latin American Development.
 His current research examines fiscal politics and the reform of the state in Latin America.

-PSCI 204(S)Introduction to Comparative Politics: Nationalism, Ideology, and State Power
+PSCI 204(S)Introduction to Comparative Politics: Nationalism, Religion, and State Power

 PSCI 248 T(F)The USA in Comparative Perspective